codeFarmerJack/Manuals/Git_Commands.md

    	merges them into your current working branch.
 It's like a fetch followed by a merge.
 	So, 'git fetch' is more cautious, allowing you to review changes before merging, while 'git merge' is a quicker way to fetch and merge in one step.
+# 20. Having trouble pulling changes from another branch:
+    There are a few potential reasons and solutions:
+##  1. Make sure you're on the correct branch:
+    Before pulling changes from a branch, ensure that you are on the branch where you want the changes to be applied.
+YOu can switch branches using 'git checkout' or 'git switch':
+    'git checkout <branch_name>' or 'git switch <branch_name>'
+##  2. Fetch latest changes:
+    Before pulling, it's a good practice to fetch the latest changes from the remote repository to update your local repository.
+    'git fetch'
+##  3. Pull changes from the specific branch:
+    When pulling changes, specify the branch from which you want to pull.
+If you are on the branch already, you can use:
+    'git pull origin <branch_name>'
+    Replace the <branch_name> with the name of the branch you want to pull.
+# 21. Issue: When I try to switch to another branch without committing or stashing changes I made to the current branch
+    git switch Python
+    error: Your local changes to the following files would be overwritten by checkout:
+        Git_Commands.md
+    Please commit your changes or stash them before you switch branches.

+    This warning indicates that you have local changes in your working directory that haven't been committed, and you're trying to switch or checkout to another branch.
+Git is warning you that switching branches may overwrite these changes.

+    Here are a few options to handle this situation:
+##  1. Commit your changes:
+    If the changes you've made are ready to be committed, you can commit them using:
+    '''
+    git add .
+    git commit -m "Your commit message"
+    '''
+##  2. Stash your changes:
+    If you're not ready to commit but want to save your changes for later use, you can use the stash command:
+    'git stash'
+    After switching branches, you can apply your changes back with:
+    'git stash apply'
+##  3. Discard your changes:
+    If you don't need the changes and just want to switch branches, you can discard them using:
+    'git checkout -- .'